Happy St. Joseph's Day!

 St. Joseph is such an important role model for Christians all over the world.
-Just like Mary, he was specially chosen by God and just like Mary, he listened to God and obeyed.
+Just like Mary, he was specially chosen by God, and just like Mary, he listened to God and obeyed.

-St. Joseph is only mentioned in the first few chapters in the gospels of Matthew and Luke.
+St. Joseph is only mentioned in the first few chapters of the gospels of Matthew and Luke.
 It is really interesting to go back through those chapters with your focus on Joseph.
 What must it have been like for him?

 As I read through the chapters, I was struck by how much St. Joseph was guided by an angel of the Lord.
 I am very aware of the angel of the Lord appearing to Mary but I had never noticed how much the angel of the Lord appeared to Joseph.

 So, today, in honor of St. Joseph, read through the first chapters of Matthew and Luke, really thinking about it all through Joseph’s eyes.
 Notice all that the gospel writers say about him and notice all of the times the angel of the Lord appears to him and what the angel says.